 Lady’s Seat, Yercaud

-Yercaud is famous for coffee, citrus fruits like oranges, pears, banana, and jackfruits, etc.
+Yercaud is well known for its coffee estates and citrus fruits such as oranges, pears, bananas, and jackfruits.

-Yercaud has frequent buses running between Salem and Yercaud.
-The nearest rail head is Salem Junction which is 31 kilometres from Yercaud.
-Salem is well connected to all the major cities in India.
-The closest Airport is at Salem (38 kilometres), Tiruchirapalli (165 kilometres) and Coimbatore (195 kilometres).
+Yercaud enjoys good road connectivity, with frequent bus services operating from Salem.
+The nearest railway station is Salem Junction, located about 31 kilometres away.
+Furthermore, Salem is well connected to major Indian cities.
+The closest airports are Salem (38 kilometres), Trichy (165 kilometres), and Coimbatore (195 kilometres).

 Pachamalai Hills is located at Thuraiyur, Trichy.
 As the name suggests, the literal meaning of the name will be Pachai meaning ‘green’ and Malai meaning ‘Hill’.